-Under the FAR Termination for Default Clause in a contract, the government can exercise its right to completely or partially terminate a contract because of the contractor’s actual or anticipated failure to perform its contractual obligations.
+Under the FAR Termination for Default Clause in a contract, the government can exercise its right to completely or partially terminate a contract because of the contractor’s actual or anticipated failure to perform its contractual obligations or even failure to properly respond to a cure notice.

-If you can establish that the relevant facts show that the contractor was not in default or that the failure to perform is excusable; i.e., arose out of causes beyond the control and without the fault or negligence of the contractor, the clauses provide guidance where the termination for default (T4D) will be considered to have been a termination for the convenience of the Government, and the rights and obligations of the parties are governed accordingly.
+When the agency gives you a notice of termination of contract, if you can establish that the relevant facts show that the contractor was not in default or that the failure to perform is excusable; i.e., arose out of causes beyond the control and without the fault or negligence of the contractor, the clauses provide guidance where the termination for cause (T4D) will be considered to have been a termination for the convenience of the Government, and the rights and obligations of the parties are governed accordingly.

-When there is a default clause in a contract under FAR 52.249-8, the Government has the right, subject to the notice requirements of the clause, to terminate the contract completely or partially for default if you fail to:
+When there is a contract termination clause in a contract under FAR 52.249-8, the Government has the right, subject to the notice requirements of the clause, to terminate the contract completely or partially for default if you fail to:

 - Make delivery of the supplies or perform the services within the time specified in the contract,